microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-01.md

 - Run the `VehicleRegistrationService`.
 It exposes a single endpoint that listens for requests for vehicle and owner information.
 - Run the `FineCollectionService`.
 It exposes an endpoint that assigns a fine to a speeding vehicles.
 To generate a fine, the `FineCollectionService` must make a call to the `VehicleRegistrationService` to obtain driver information.
 - Run the `TrafficControlService`.
-It exposes entry and exit endpoints that capture a vehicle's a speed.
+It exposes entry and exit endpoints that capture a vehicle's speed.
 When a motorist exceeds the speed limit, `TrafficControlService` will call the `FineCollectionService`.
 - Run the `Simulation` application.
 It simulates vehicle traffic at varying speeds.
 It exposes entry and exit cameras that photograph the license plate of each vehicle.
 Vehicle telemetry is sent to the `TrafficControlService`.
   - The `Simulation` application is implemented as a Console application, the other services as API applications.